blipson89/Synthesis/README.md

 ## I'm using modular architecture.
 Will Synthesis support models across projects?

 Yes!
-Synthesis actually works very well with modular architecture (e.g. Habitat).
+Synthesis actually works very well with modular architecture (e.g. [Helix](http://helix.sitecore.net)/Habitat).
 Synthesis supports the idea of multiple _configurations_ that have different sets of included templates, excluded fields, and output generated code files.
 Configurations are registered in code, quite similarly to MVC Areas.
 To register a configuration (you'd want one per module):

 1) Add a class to your module that derives from the `SynthesisConfigurationRegistration` abstract class.
 Required elements must be implemented, and some optional ones are overridable.
 2) Add an instance of `SynthesisConfigRegistrar` to the `<initialize>` pipeline, and tell Synthesis to look for config registrations in your module assembl(ies), e.g.